nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-integration/call-external-app-from-nuxeo.md

  		- Work?
  		- Computation?
  -->

-## Client side
+## Client-side

 Here are the possible approaches to integrate an external application inside Nuxeo UI on the front-end side:

 - Direct JavaScript
  	- Custom JavaScript to call external API
-- Custom Webcomponents
+- Custom Web components
 - IFrame / Popup integration

 Challenges to address: